827916600/ClusterEnsembles/README.md

     `nmf`: NMF-based consensus clustering [4]

-    `all`: Use all solvers, and then return the consensus clustering label that gives the smallest objective function value.
+    `all`: Use all solvers, and then return the consensus clustering label with the smallest objective function value.

     **Note:** Please use `hbgf` for large-scale `base_clusters`.